mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 ----

 ### Transmitting a random sequence
 Imagine a random event $$X$$ which can result in any of $$k$$ different outcomes such as a coin flip or a dice roll.
 Suppose we have a large sequence of samples $$X_1, X_2, X_3...$$ following this distribution $$p(x)$$.
-We are tasked with transmiting the results across a channel which can only send 0s and 1s.
+We are tasked with transmitting the results across a channel which can only send 0s and 1s.
 Crucially, we are not restricted in *how* to transmit the results as long as the receiver can recover them without getting extra information specific to the sequence from somewhere else (otherwise we haven't really transmitted everything).
 So what we want is to establish a protocol between transmitter and receiver about how to communicate using the channel.

 This process can be drawn into something like this
 <div class="mermaid" style="text-align: center;">